 - 1-2 weeks before harvest: 68-79°F

-Note: Cannabis like fluctuations of 10°F between day and night (when your lights are on versus off).
+Note: Cannabis-like fluctuations of 10°F between day and night (when your lights are on versus off).

-How to increase the temperature? -control temperature in a grow tent
+How to increase the temperature?

 If you are growing your plants during winter you’ll need to keep your tent warmer, especially at night since the natural temperature will drop dramatically.